-Junior sticks are made with narrower shafts and smaller blades for better control.
+- · Junior or Senior Sizing: Junior sticks are made with narrower shafts and smaller blades for better control.
 It is strongly recommended that junior sticks be chosen with a straight blade.
-Senior sized sticks are for intermediate and older players who have the ability to comfortably control a larger stick.

-- Length: As a rule of thumb, in street shoes, the stick should reach between the chin and the mouth of the player with the toe of the stick on the ground.
-While wearing skates, the butt end of the stick should reach just below the chin. - Blade Lie: This is the angle of the blade in relation to the shaft of the stick and affects the angle at which the stick rises from the ice.
+Senior sized sticks are for intermediate and older players who have the ability to comfortably control a larger stick. - · Length: As a rule of thumb, in street shoes, the stick should reach between the chin and the mouth of the player with the toe of the stick on the ground.
+While wearing skates, the butt end of the stick should reach just below the chin. - $\cdot$ Blade Lie: This is the angle of the blade in relation to the shaft of the stick and affects the angle at which the stick rises from the ice.
 Generally, lies are available from 4 8.
 In a "ready stance", with the stick's blade flat on the ice, there should be no gap between the ice and the bottom edge of the blade.
-If so, then try a different lie to remove this gap.

-- Shaft Material: Wooden shafts provide varying degrees of flexibility.
+If so, then try a different lie to remove this gap. - Sticks come in varying degrees of flexibility.
 Generally, the less flexible a stick, the greater amount of strength required to effectively use it.
-Younger players should use sticks with greater flexibility than senior players. - Aluminum Sticks: Offer a greater consistency in flex ranges and flex points.
+Younger players should use sticks with greater flexibility than senior players.

 The butt end of all sticks must be covered with tape or a commercially made butt end to prevent injuries.
-All aluminum sticks come with a wooden plug which must be inserted into the top of the stick and then taped.
+Some sticks come with a wooden plug which must be inserted into the top of the stick and then taped.